notomorrow/hyperion-engine/doc/CompilingTheEngine.md

 ## Build Tool

-In the project's base directory, you'll find a folder named buildtool containing source code and CMake files separated from the rest of the engine.
-This application reads through the engine's header files, parsing them to generate C++ code that enhances Hyperion's reflection, serialization, and scripting systems.
+In the project's base directory, you'll find a folder named `buildtool` containing source code and CMake files separated from the rest of the engine.
+This application reads through the engine's header files and parses them to generate code that is used by Hyperion's reflection, serialization, and scripting systems.

 buildtool is set up to run whenever you reconfigure the engine's CMake files.
 To invoke it manually, there are two scripts located under tools/scripts: